-

 My Work:

 I am a data scientist working for Natural England.
-I make maps that help us to understand nature and greenspaces across the country.
+I lead a project that is investigating grassland habitats across the country.

 Latest Question: